Adding support for multiple Ravada nodes¶

-This feature is currently in alpha stage.
-It works but the management forms are ugly and we need to test it more.
+This feature is currently stable.
+It works but there are some management forms that we have to polish, and we need to test it more.

 A node is a Ravada backend server that runs the virtual machines.
 With the current implementation it is required a main master node and secondary nodes can be added later.
 The master node, also known as local node should be a rock solid server.
 It will also run some of the virtual machines as they get balanced among all the nodes.
 Having fault tolerance master node is beyond the scope of this document, but we expect to add a new document for examples of how to achieve it in the future.
 Contributions welcome.

 Secondary nodes are disposible physical hosts.
 It is our goal to allow theses nodes be up and down at the administrator will and that they could be easily added to a cluster.
 Ravada should be able to cope with sudden death of those nodes, though it is better if they are disabled and shut down nicely from the Ravada node administation frontend.